kosyloa/PinPad/README.md

 View like iOS7 Lock screen

-Dinamic count of input numbers and custom configuration, works on iOS6 and above
+Dinamic count of input numbers and custom configuration, works on iOS 5 and above

 How to use
 ======